Staging + Open Houses

 11. Crowding your space with furniture

 If you’re trying to convince a buyer your apartment is bright and airy, but you fill the place with oversized furniture that eats up all the space—your message won’t get through.
+Franco said buyers don’t typically want to see traditional furnishings these days.

 12. Making your place too austere

-A few fur throws and pillows in the right place can be sumptuous.
 You might even put cushy terry robes and some slippers in a closet.
-Ditto crisp white bedding and fresh flowers in the bedroom, plush towels, and fresh soap in the bathroom.
-But don’t make it too contrived.
+And consider adding crisp white bedding and fresh flowers in the bedroom, towels, and new soap in the bathroom.
+While these touches can look luxurious, try to avoid making your sleeping quarters look too contrived.
 Less is always more.

 13. Foregoing staging entirely